eddmann/eddmann.github.io/_posts/2021/2021-02-05-advent-of-code-2015-day-12-jsabacusframework-io.md

 ## Part 2

-As eluded to in part one, we are now required to instead of simply summing up _all_ numbers present, we must apply some predicate logic.
+As alluded to in part one, we are now required to, instead of simply summing up _all_ numbers present, apply some predicate logic.
-We are now asked ignore any object (and all of its children) which has any property with the value "red".
+We are now asked to ignore any object (and all of its children) that has any property with the value "red".

 ```typescript
 const part2 = (input: string): number =>